alexander-jackson/alexander-jackson.github.io/content/posts/goals-for-2026.md

 ## Hobbies & Exploration

-- Getting outside your comfort zone
-- New experiences you want to try
-- Interests to pursue or develop
-- Saying yes to opportunities
-- Balance between structured and spontaneous activities

 Much like some of the other sections, 2024 was a little bit of a breakthrough year for me in terms of this component and 2025 built on what that had provided.
 I did a couple of solo travelling trips through Europe, camped for